Star-Ratings on Google Ads

 Sellers must have 150 reviews in a rolling 12-month period.
 The purpose of this rule is to keep up-to-date reviews and information available to consumers.

-Merchants must also show at least a 3.5 star-rating.
+Merchants must also have at least a 3.5 star-rating.
 Both conditions must be met for your stars to be displayed next to Google ads.
 Sellers are not charged extra for having stars shown next to their ads!
 It can just be more difficult due to the number of reviews required.
 Reviews must also have comments for Google to count them as legitimate reviews.

 Why the change?